Short Sale Myths... exposed!

 The Truth: The LAMB Group can get an offer approved (on average) in about 60 days.

 If you haven't already, please see Myth #3, above.
 The time it takes to process a short sale is directly related to the person or company that is processing it on your behalf.
-We obtain approvals a lot faster than the rest of the short sale industry because we know how to overcome the obstacles which cause delays.
+We obtain approvals a lot faster than the rest of the short sale industry because we know how to overcome the obstacles that cause delays.

 The overwhelming majority of the short sale industry has just a minute fraction of our experience, in terms of both volume and years of service.
 We help more homeowners and we've been doing it for a lot longer.
 So we know how to make them happen faster as a result.